 Active movement provides movement experiences for younger children, to stimulate the development of their brains and bodies, and to build the foundations for pre-literacy and learning.

-Sessions are being held for all preschool age children in place of our in-house sessions.
+Sessions are being held for all preschool age children in place of our in-house sessions while they are able to be held outdoors in warmer weather.

 Toddler time is a fun-filled programme featuring stories, crafts, music and interactive fun.